arsummers/suns-out-bot/README.md

 2/19: Added temperatue to the message the bot sends, so users can have a better sense of whether or not they actually want to go outside.

+3/1: Functionality is all here.
+Updated weatherbit API URL to take zipcodes instead of cities.
+Will give a more accurate weather report, and handles cities that share names with other cities.